Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Abstract

 \section{Abstract}

 Data pruning algorithms are commonly used to reduce the memory and computational cost of the optimization process.
-Recent empirical results (\cite{guo2022deepcore}) reveal that random data pruning remains a strong baseline and outperforms most existing data pruning methods in the high compression regime, i.e. where a fraction of $30\%$ or less of the data is kept.
-This regime has recently attracted a lot of interest as result of the role of data pruning in improving the so-called neural scaling laws; see \cite{sorscher2022beyond}, where the authors showed the need for high-quality data pruning algorithms in order to beat the sample power law.
+Recent empirical results \citeps{guo2022deepcore} reveal that random data pruning remains a strong baseline and outperforms most existing data pruning methods in the high compression regime, i.e. where a fraction of $30\%$ or less of the data is kept.
+This regime has recently attracted a lot of interest as a result of the role of data pruning in improving the so-called neural scaling laws; see \citeps{sorscher2022beyond}, where the authors showed the need for high-quality data pruning algorithms in order to beat the sample power law.
 In this work, we focus on score-based data pruning algorithms and show theoretically and empirically why such algorithms fail in the high compression regime.
-We demonstrate ``No Free Lunch" theorems for data pruning and present calibration protocols that enhance the performance of existing pruning algorithms in this high compression regime using randomization.
+We demonstrate ``No Free Lunch" theorems for data pruning and discuss potential solutions to these limitations.